dotnet/android/Documentation/building/windows/instructions.md

         msbuild Xamarin.Android.sln

+ 7. In order to use the in-tree Xamarin.Android, build xabuild:

+         msbuild tools/xabuild/xabuild.csproj

- 7. (For Microsoft team members only - Optional) In a [Developer Command Prompt][developer-prompt], build external proprietary git
+ 8. (For Microsoft team members only - Optional) In a [Developer Command Prompt][developer-prompt], build external proprietary git
     dependencies: